Accelerated Jarzynski Estimator with Deterministic Virtual Trajectories: Abstract

 \section{Abstract}

 The Jarzynski estimator is a powerful tool that uses nonequilibrium statistical physics to numerically obtain partition functions of probability distributions.
-The estimator reconstructs partition functions with trajectories of simulated Langevin dynamics through the Jarzynski equality.
-However, the original estimator suffers from its slow convergence because it depends on rare trajectories of stochastic dynamics.
-In this paper we present a method to significantly accelerate the convergence by introducing deterministic virtual trajectories generated in augmented state space under Hamiltonian dynamics.
-We theoretically show that our approach achieves second-order acceleration compared to a naive estimator with Langevin dynamics and zero variance estimation on harmonic potentials.
-Moreover, we conduct numerical experiments on three multimodal distributions where the proposed method outperforms the conventional method, and provide theoretical explanations.
+The estimator reconstructs partition functions with trajectories of the simulated Langevin dynamics through the Jarzynski equality.
+However, the original estimator suffers from slow convergence because it depends on rare trajectories of stochastic dynamics.
+In this paper, we present a method to significantly accelerate the convergence by introducing deterministic virtual trajectories generated in augmented state space under the Hamiltonian dynamics.
+We theoretically show that our approach achieves second-order acceleration compared to a naive estimator with the Langevin dynamics and zero variance estimation on harmonic potentials.
+We also present numerical experiments on three multimodal distributions and a practical example where the proposed method outperforms the conventional method, and provide theoretical explanations.